-The Risk, Management and Administration Committee (Neil Harding, Chairman and CPA; Kevin Murray, Member and solicitor; Cheryl Kermond, Member and business person) have the responsibility to conduct appraisals and oversee financial functions for the Ipswich Hospital Foundation.
-A financial review is done monthly and other aspects are examined on a rotating basis so that annually all aspects are reviewed.
+The Risk, Management and Administration Oversight is conducted by Neil Harding, Chairman and Chartered Accountant; and Kevin Murray, Member and solicitor.
+They have the responsibility to conduct appraisals and oversee financial functions for the Ipswich Hospital Foundation.
+A financial review is done monthly by the entire Board and other aspects are examined on a rotating basis so that annually all aspects are reviewed.
 This involves all aspects and operations of the Ipswich Hospital Foundation.
 (IHF Financial Management Practice Manual)